 Citrus trees love warm weather and usually do quite well in warmer states.
 However, the warmer the weather, the more issues will be had with citrus leaf problems.
-You will find that in warmer climates, you will have leaves falling off a citrus tree for various reasons.
-Orange, lemon and lime tree leaves are all prone to the same types of problems.
+You will find that in warmer climates, you will see leaves falling off a citrus tree for various reasons.
+Orange, lemon, and lime tree leaves are all prone to the same types of problems.

 Citrus Leaf Problems